 The Career Growth Path From Entry-Level to Nursing Professional

-Many individuals begin their healthcare careers through post high school jobs related to nursing, gradually advancing as they gain experience and further education.
-Certified Nursing Assistants (CNAs) often continue their studies to become Licensed Practical Nurses (LPNs), which involves additional training and passing state licensing exams.
-From there, many pursue an associate or bachelor’s degree in nursing to become Registered Nurses (RNs), followed by completing the NCLEX-RN exam.
+Many students begin their journey in healthcare by knowing what are post high school jobs related to nursing, using these early roles as stepping stones toward long-term advancement.
+Entry-level positions such as Certified Nursing Assistants (CNAs) provide hands-on experience and open the door to further education.
+CNAs often continue their training to become Licensed Practical Nurses (LPNs), requiring additional coursework and state licensing exams.
+From there, individuals commonly pursue associate or bachelor’s degrees to become Registered Nurses (RNs) and eventually take the NCLEX-RN exam.

 Nursing Job Options for High School Graduates to Start Now